GStreamer/gstreamer/Android+tutorial+4+A+basic+media+player.markdown

 and
 [ReleaseStringUTFChars()](http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/functions.html#wp17294).

-`playbin2` will only care about URI changes in the READY to PAUSED state change, because the new URI might need a completely different playback pipeline (think about switching from a local Matroska file to a remote OGG file: this would require, at least, different source and demuxing elements).
-Thus, before passing the new URI to `playbin2` we set its state to READY (if we were in PAUSED or PLAYING).
+`playbin` will only care about URI changes in the READY to PAUSED state change, because the new URI might need a completely different playback pipeline (think about switching from a local Matroska file to a remote OGG file: this would require, at least, different source and demuxing elements).
+Thus, before passing the new URI to `playbin` we set its state to READY (if we were in PAUSED or PLAYING).

-`playbin2`’s URI is exposed as a common GObject property, so we simply set it with `g_object_set()`.
+`playbin`’s URI is exposed as a common GObject property, so we simply set it with `g_object_set()`.

 We then reset the clip duration, so it is re-queried later, and bring